Travelogue-2015 begins with the sweetest sunrise over the Bahia de Chamela.

-Travelogue - 2015 begins with the sweetest sunrise over Bahia de Chamela.
 We (Joe and Deb) are at anchor in the Islands that the locals refer to as the Kitchen Islands (Islas de Cocinas) and there's not another soul within sight.
-The expanding glow in the East has burst into a crescendo of brilliant light shards bringing with it the first day of the new year.
+The glow in the East has burst into a crescendo of brilliant light shards bringing with it the first day of the new year.

 We spent New Year's Eve at sea and celebrated by tapping together our plastic water bottles as the year ticked over and we exchanged watch duty.
-Him to trundle into the warm bunk I'd just vacated and me to take up my 3 hour watch in the chill and dark.
-The sails had been doused at sunset when the wind died and the iron jenny motored us along.
-Maybe not so exciting, but we were heading to one of our favorite places on the planet.
+Maybe not so exciting, but we are heading to one of our favorite places on the planet.

 Early this morning we dropped anchor in 15 feet of crystal clear water after a 48 hour journey down the coast.

 Before long we spot some sails and are joined by friends aboard "Lovely Reta" and "Lion's Paw" soon to be followed by 2 other boats.

 We all have a rest and play around the islands for a couple of days before resuming the journey to where we'll spend the next few months, Barra de Navidad...or rather the Gold Coast playground between Chamela and Manzanillo.

 Once the anchor drops in the lagoon we get the boat in "living" mode rather than "cruising mode" putting away the offshore gear and the jack lines and getting the cockpit dressed and ready for company.